 Prevention and Risk Reduction

 A primary prevention model aims to address the origins of gender-based violence in an effort to mitigate the harm individual actions can cause through education and community involvement.
 Perpetrators ultimately bear the responsibility for their choices; however, Lewis & Clark community members can take steps to prevent violence on campus.

 Consent is the cornerstone of prevention.
 By learning and enacting the essential elements of consent, we communicate that we value the autonomy, safety and well-being of others.
 Through bystander intervention, we demonstrate our willingness to disrupt interactions at risk of causing emotional, physical and legal harm to the people involved.
 Creating a campus culture of consent and active justice promotes both individual and relational wellness.

 Lewis & Clark’s code of conduct defines consent as an affirmative and conscious decision by each participant engaging in mutually agreed-upon sexual activity.

 Consent must be freely and actively given and cannot be obtained through the use of force, coercion, threats, intimidation, or by taking advantage of the incapacitation of another individual.
 Communication about consent consists of mutually understandable words and/or actions that indicate enthusiasm about engaging in sexual activity.
 Consent may not be inferred from silence, passivity, lack of resistance or lack of active response.
 Any party can withdraw consent at any time.
 Individuals choosing to engage in sexual activity must evaluate consent in an ongoing manner and communicate clearly throughout all stages of sexual activity.
-Consent to one form of sexual contact does not constitute consent to all forms of sexual contact and each participant in a sexual encounter must consent to each form of sexual contact with each participant. (link to code of conduct)
+Consent to one form of sexual contact does not constitute consent to all forms of sexual contact and each participant in a sexual encounter must consent to each form of sexual contact with each participant.
+To access the conduct policy, please click here.

 Consent is a fundamental component of safe, positive and pleasurable sex.